aquawill/here_a2d_image_processor/README.md

 **It's not a replacement of HERE SVG Toolbox.**

-This tool combines components/layers of HERE A2D Junction/Sign raster images produced by HERE SVG Toolbox to complete Junction image files.
+This tool combines components/layers of HERE A2DGJ/A2DGS raster images produced by HERE SVG Toolbox to complete Junction image files.

+Note: A2DGJ images are mandatory and A2DGS images are optional, so if A2DGS image is not present in the output folder, only A2DGJ images will be processed.

 Usage: a2d_image_processor.exe [root directory] [resolution] [country] [iso_country_code] [lat_file_name] ['PNG', 'JPG'] ['DAY', 'NIGHT'] ['ARROWS', 'MULTI_ARROWS'] ['LINK', 'LANE']
 * [root directory] - root directory as SVG Toolbox used.